1. Learn Center

 Bitcoin provides several useful applications, such as:

-2. Alternative investment – Users can purchase bitcoin as a form of alternative investment to help portfolio diversification.
-Many users are now embracing cryptocurrency as an option to add traditional stocks and bonds to their investment portfolios.
+- Alternative investment – Users can purchase bitcoin as a form of alternative investment to help portfolio diversification.
+Many users are now embracing cryptocurrency as an option to add to their investment portfolio.

-4. Substitute a currency – Individuals in some countries—especially developing countries with volatile currencies—can use cryptocurrency as an alternative to their country's fiat currency.
-Bitcoin offers citizens an inflation hedge and allows them to store value without oversight by a central bank or the government, especially in countries with weak local currencies.
+- Substitute currency – Individuals in some countries—especially developing countries with volatile currencies—can use cryptocurrency as an alternative to their country's fiat currency.
+Bitcoin offers citizens an inflation hedge and allows them to store value without oversight by a central bank or the government, which can be especially attractive in countries with weak local currencies.

 What is Bitcoin mining?